ted-tanner/entries-backend/Readme.md

 * To ensure user is in budget, don't make db query.
 Just filter db items using a join with the UserBudgetAssociation
 * Reject accept/decline budget shares and buddy requests if already accepted or declined
 * Admin console
 * If user deletion fails, put a record in another table for manual deletion later.
-When implementing this, make sure in `entries_utils::db::user::delete_user` the request gets deleted from the requests table before attempting to delete user data so the request doesn't get run again in subsequent runs of the delete_users job.
+When implementing this, make sure in `entries_common::db::user::delete_user` the request gets deleted from the requests table before attempting to delete user data so the request doesn't get run again in subsequent runs of the delete_users job.
 * Give the job scheduler a thread pool and queue up jobs for the pool to execute so multiple jobs can run at once
 * Languages/localization
 * Budgets that are not modified for a year will be deleted?